Durhamster/tldw/README.md

 ![GitHub Pipenv locked Python version](https://img.shields.io/github/pipenv/locked/python-version/Durhamster/TLDW?color=blue&style=for-the-badge)
 ![License](https://img.shields.io/github/license/Durhamster/TLDW?style=for-the-badge)

 This script is for transcribing mp4 video files.
-It features a GUi using PyQT5.
+It features a GUI using PyQT5.

 Please note that does NOT include timestamps.
 This simply outputs the audio from a mp4 into a .txt file.